typelead/eta/docs/source/faq.rst

 - Port all the core libraries
 - Mature tooling for Java interoperation

-Estimated time for the first release is January 2017.
+Estimated time for the first release is April 30, 2017.

 Will Eta have an interpreter and support TemplateHaskell in the future?
 -----------------------------------------------------------------------